Romain Rolland: Correspondence with Richard Strauss

-In 1899 Rolland started what became a voluminous correspondence with the German composer Richard Strauss (the English translation, edited by Rollo Myers, runs to 239 pages, including some diary entries).
+In 1899 Rolland started what became a voluminous correspondence with the German composer Richard Strauss (the English translation, by Rollo Myers, runs to 239 pages, including some diary entries).
 At the time, Strauss was a celebrated conductor of works by Wagner, Liszt, Mozart, and of his own tone poems.
 In 1905, Strauss completed his opera Salome, based on the verse play by Oscar Wilde, originally written in French.
 Strauss based his version of Salome on Hedwig Lachmann's German translation which he had seen performed in Berlin in 1902.
 Out of respect for Wilde, Strauss wanted to create a parallel French version, to be as close as possible to Wilde's original text, and he wrote to Rolland requesting his help on this project.

 Rolland was initially reluctant, but a lengthy exchange ensued, occupying 50 pages of the Myers edition, and in the end Rolland made 191 suggestions for improving the Strauss/Wilde libretto.
 The resulting French version of Salome received its first performance in Paris in 1907, two years after the German premiere.
-Thereafter, Rolland's letters regularly discussed Strauss's operas, including the occasional criticism of Strauss's librettist, Hugo von Hoffmannsthal: "I only regret that the great writer who gives you such brilliant libretti too often lacks a sense of the theatre."
+Thereafter, Rolland's letters regularly discussed Strauss's operas, including the occasional criticism of Strauss's librettist, Hugo von Hofmannsthal: "I only regret that the great writer who gives you such brilliant libretti too often lacks a sense of the theatre."